 Auditions (Performance only)

-When do recored audition have to be submitted for Performance applicants?
-If I send a tape, do I still pay the $63.48 audition fee?
+When do recored auditions have to be submitted for Performance applicants?
+If I send a recording, do I still pay the audition fee?

-Video screening recordings for female voices, conducting and DMus instruments must be received by December 1st.
+Video screening recordings for female voices, conducting and DMus instruments must be received by December 15th.
 Those opting for a recorded audition must submit them by December 1st.
-All DMus performance applicants must attend a live audition.
+All D.Mus. performance applicants and all conducting applicants must attend a live audition.
 In addition, a 30 minute interview is required (same day as audition).
 The non-refundable audition fee is for evaluating all audition material, whether it's live or recorded.

-Applicants who are currently McGill students and completing a music degree are not required to submit screening material.
-This also applies to DMus and Graduate Diploma in Professional Performance.
+Voice applicants who are currently McGill students and completing a music degree are not required to submit screening material.
+This also applies to voice applicants to DMus and Graduate Diploma in Professional Performance programs.
 Please note that all McGill music students who graduated more than one year ago will be required to submit screening material.

 When will I get my audition date and time?

 Once the application deadline date has passed, the Schulich School of Music assigns your individual date and time - you do not have to call to schedule an audition.
 Your audition information will be posted on your application (ON#).

 If I foresee a conflict, can I request a specific date?
 What if I am unavailable on the date(s) for my instrument?